In Response to the Responses I Got For What I Said About Limbo

 Then that’s a shitty interpretation.
 You can’t exclude elements because it doesn’t fit your vision of what a work means.
 You have to figure out how they fall into place.
 If they don’t fit and there are as many items as you excluded then its wrong.
 The text says you are wrong.
 You’re interpretation and understanding of interpretation is faulty.
 Yes, Death of the Author and all that, but a work cannot mean whatever you want.
 The text says no.

 Which only goes to further highlight the problem I brought up with Limbo.
 There is no answer and I don’t mean there is no authorial driven answer, there is no answer at all of any kind.
 They separated the elements so far removed from each other that none of the elements can associate with one another in any way.
 You end up having to do mental gymnastics to try and keep things together and that is a sign of incohesive work if not one that lacks meaning all together.
 A work doesn’t need a spelled out answer, but some cohesion in its elements might be nice.
-So I think Chloi Rad for offering me a piece to bounce my position off of and help explain better why it was pretentious and how meaning escaped the work.
+So, I think Chloi Rad for offering me a piece to bounce my position off of and help explain better why it was pretentious and how meaning escaped the work.
 If it was a black and white puzzle game without the atmosphere and just the physics puzzles I wouldn’t have ground to stand on with such an accusation and thus wouldn’t make it.
-But the developers added so much with regards to atmosphere and narrative elements even if only thematically that the lack of any cohesion that allows for a meaning to be discovered at least if not delivered it presents itself with a pomp and gravities it neither earned nor deserved than yes it is pretentious.
+But the developers added so much with regards to atmosphere and narrative elements even if only thematically that the lack of any cohesion that allows for a meaning to be discovered at least if not delivered it presents itself with a pomp and gravities it neither earned nor deserved than yes, it is pretentious.
 Not a failed attempt or mere experiment of formalism, but a pretentious work.

 Halfway there.

-The second response comes from the all to infrequent writings of the belovedsanspoof blog.
+The second response comes from the all too infrequent writings of the belovedsanspoof blog.
 He goes to the lengths to invoke David Lynch in his piece, so you know this is going to be fun.
 He asks if he characterizes my feeling about Limbo correctly, and yes I believe he does, maybe a little better than I did myself.
 Belovedsanspoof (I don’t have his real name, so…) defends Limbo not with a half-assed interpretation that the game does not allow for, but with a different point of view.
 He says the Limbo is not about the “story” and is instead coming from the same place that much of Lynch’s work comes from, an image that the rest of the work is built around.
 He likes it to the Dadaist appreciation of an image as image.
 That works for paintings and maybe moving images in a set course, but in a video game it only goes so far.
 While the appreciation of an image as an image is nice in its Platonic conceptualizing it doesn’t work in practice.
 Even Dada art had meaning behind it or at least a point in the case of the formalism experimentation.
 Even Lynch at his most batshit insane has a core behind it, even if he himself does not realize it at the time of shooting.
 Lynch’s work is cohesive even at its most ridiculous mainly because he is a circular creator.
 Elements repeat, they separate, scatter and then coalesce back together.

 I also feel that I must clarify by what I mean as a connecting point.
 The connecting point is the key I metaphorically explained above.
 It is the point by which when used it unlocks the meaning of everything else and it all sets itself into place in the interpretation.
 It doesn’t have to be one thing; it can be any point in the work that sets all the other elements into place.
 Limbo does not have that.